enckse/binlogmon/README.md

     "token": "twilio-auth-token",
 ```

-* Phone numbers to SMS
+* Phone numbers to SMS (optional if 'call' is defined)
 ```
     "sms": ["number1", "number2"],
 ```